 Want storytelling insights delivered to your inbox every month?

-Through these powerful storytelling techniques, Bezos reveals his response to the question of antitrust activities.
+Through these powerful storytelling techniques, Bezos revealed his response to the question of antitrust activities.
 No, his response implies, Amazon is not engaging in antitrust activities.
 If anything, Amazon is an enterprise that moves the American economy forward.

 Telling stories may not be part of your preparation routine when faced with a high stakes moment.
 In fact, telling stories might not be part of your communication repertoire at all.
 However, if you truly want to change minds and hearts, you don’t have a choice not to tell stories!
 Tell a powerful story that answers the question, “so, tell me about yourself.”

 Better Every Story